Wully616/PUDS/README.md

 Web Server

 Installation:

 Copy all the files to a web accessible folder on your webserver.

-CHMOD the folder+files 755 Configure Paypal with your IPN, log into Paypal > profile > my selling preferences > Instant payment notifications Set PayPal to point to the IPN script, eg http://www.YOURDOMAIN.co.uk/donate/ipn.php
+CHMOD the folder+files 755.

+Configure Paypal with your IPN, log into Paypal > profile > my selling preferences > Instant payment notifications.

-Create a MySQL database on your server and a user with full permissions
+Set PayPal to point to the IPN script, eg http://www.YOURDOMAIN.co.uk/donate/ipn.php Create a MySQL database on your server and a user with full permissions.

-Edit config.php and input the Information for your MySQL Database, Garrysmod Server Rcon details, Donation Groups & Prices, you do not need to enter the currency symbol for the price and the Groups must be valid ULX groups on your server
+Edit config.php and input the Information for your MySQL Database, Garrysmod Server Rcon details,

+Donation Groups & Prices, you do not need to enter the currency symbol for the price and the Groups must be valid ULX groups on your server.

 A sample donation form has been included: index.php